bernardolansing/swe_reler/README.md

 The infrastructure is provided by Firebase.
 Thanks to its plenty resources, we managed to avoid creating a back-end for our application.

 This assignment was presented on February 7th, so now this repository will be archived.
+Not all expected use cases and functionalities were in fact implemented.